-When you are satisfied with the result, you can click “Download Current to CSV” and the tool will allow you to download a comma separated file containing your results.
+When you’re satisfied with the result, click “Download Current to CSV” to export your current working data set.

 Methodology and Source for the Income Adjusted by Workforce Calculator